Accenture/mercury-composable/guides/CHAPTER-1.md

 ## Component Scan

-Please update the following in the application.properties (or application.yml) to include your own functions:
+Please update the following in the application.properties (or application.yml) to include packages of your own functions:

 ```properties
 web.component.scan=com.accenture, your.package.name